Black Widow (1987 film): Plot

-In Hawaii, Catharine (now "Renée Walker") seduces French hotelier Paul Nuytten.
+On Hawaii's Big Island, Catharine (now "Rennie Walker") seduces French hotelier Paul Nuytten.
 Posing as "Jessica Bates," Alexandra enrolls in a scuba diving class Catharine is taking, and the two partner during lessons and become friendly.
 Catharine grows suspicious on observing a meeting between Alexandra and a private detective, Mr. Shin.
 Contacting family and associates of previous victims in her pose as "widow," Catharine learns of Alexandra's interviews several months prior.

 During a diving excursion several days later, Catharine saves Alexandra when her scuba gear malfunctions.
 Catharine confides in Alexandra that she amassed her wealth from marrying rich men and encourages Alexandra to pursue Paul.
 While Alexandra and Paul spend an afternoon alone, Catharine breaks into Alexandra's apartment and hires Shin to stalk her.
 Shin takes photos of Alexandra and Paul kissing.
 Though Catharine pretends to be upset, a short time later, Paul and Catharine are married.

-At "Renée" and Paul's wedding, Alexandra accuses Catharine of manipulating her and gifts Catharine a black widow spider brooch.
+At "Rennie" and Paul's wedding, Alexandra accuses Catharine of manipulating her and gifts Catharine a black widow spider brooch.
 Catharine responds by quickly kissing Alexandra on the lips and abruptly departing.
 Later, Catharine visits Shin, forcing him at gunpoint to administer himself a lethal overdose of heroin.
 Police find the photos of Paul and Alexandra in Shin's office.
 When Catharine goes on a trip to San Francisco—her modus operandi when poisoning— Alexandra warns Paul, revealing her investigation against Catharine.
-A skeptical Paul informs Alexandra that "Renée," who is independently wealthy, insisted they both amend their wills leaving their entire estates to a cancer charity.
+A skeptical Paul informs Alexandra that "Rennie," who is independently wealthy, insisted they both amend their wills leaving their entire estates to a cancer charity.
 At the subsequent notice of Paul's death, police arrest Alexandra, having found poison that Catharine had planted in Alexandra's apartment, and attributing to her a motive of jealousy on being spurned.

 Under Florida law, Paul's bequest to charity can be invalidated by his wife within six months.
 A triumphant Catharine visits Alexandra in jail.
 Moments later, Paul appears, having faked his death to entrap Catharine.
 Believing the poison may have not been detected, Catharine warns Alexandra that she injected poison in the liquor bottle, revealing her concern that Alexandra not die accidentally.
 Alexandra informs her that they found the poison, and Catharine is arrested.

+Production

+Development

+Black Widow was director Bob Rafelson's first feature film in six years.
+Rafelson had previously been fired from directing Brubaker (1980) after physically assaulting a studio executive during an argument in the film's early production stages.
+"The Brubaker episode was the most painful experience of my life," said Rafelson.
+"But apparently the Hollywood power structure has turned over enough times that my past misdeeds have been forgotten...
+Black Widow is the first time I've managed to complete a film with a major studio and I attribute that to my change in attitude.
+I've had a few painful experiences in my life and at a certain point I decided to receive them as lessons rather than thinking of them as obstacles."